 Rick Kaselj highlights the point that there are ways of tweaking exercises around what’s sore and achy instead of doing what you typically see in magazines.
 You can tweak it and work around your injury and still get the benefit.

-Shawna Kaminski: If you have a sore knee, as I dislike it when a doctor says, “just go sit down,” well, that’s not helping.
+Shawna Kaminski: If you have a stiff knee, as I dislike it when a doctor says, “just go sit down,” well, that’s not helping.
 Certainly, you can work around it and always do something.
 I am always getting my clients to do something.

-4. What to do If You Have Wrist Issues when Doing Burpees
+4. What To Do If You Have Wrist Issues When Doing Burpees

 Many people have wrist issues, so the extension on their wrists bothers them.